How can I receive assistance from the Psychology Unit?

 What can I do for myself, apart from consulting with a therapist?

-t’s a good idea to recognise in yourself what you need?
+It is important to be able to identify your own needs.
 Do you want to be alone?
 Whom do you want to talk with about your experiences?
 Who do you want to take with you for the next chemotherapy, follow-up visit?
 Who can you expect support from and can you ask for it?
-Are there any people who have an adverse impact on you, for example. by expressing their pity for you or giving you advice?… You should talk with your family and friends.
+Are there any people who have an adverse impact on you, for example by expressing their pity for you or giving you advice?… You should talk with your family and friends.
 They must learn the new situation, too; find their place in it.
 Even someone who loves you very much may not fully understand how you feel, for instance, after chemotherapy… Make sure that you are not alone, particularly if you see that staying home alone makes you more depressed and anxious.
 It might be a good idea to recall where you feel good or what you like doing to keep your thoughts away for some time from the therapy ahead of you (it’s easier when you have a passion or interests…)